 When you make it easy for employees to share great content the benefits are two-fold... corporate content is amplified through employee social accounts AND the employees see increased social influence.
 We spoke to a GaggleAMP customer last week about this very issue.
 Their social media manager was commenting on the impact that the company saw in terms of an increase in reach, leads, and social interactions.
 However, the thing that surprised him the most was the comments he got from his employees.
 They were thanking him for sharing the company content as it was transforming the relationships the employees had with their own social media followers and contacts.

 MYTH #5: All Employees are great social media communicators

 Most companies have a division of labor, even in marketing.
-Marketing is a big bucket that comprises product marketing, marcom, advertising, PR, social media and more.
-Each of these groups have their own skill sets and disciplines.
+Marketing is a big bucket that comprises product marketing, Marcom, advertising, PR, social media, and more.
+Each of these groups has their own skill sets and disciplines.
 Now, look outside the traditional marketing department and what do you get?
-Sales, finance, operations, product development and many more departments and groups.
+Sales, finance, operations, product development, and many more departments and groups.
 Each group can interact with customers and prospects at some level.
 However, these groups have never been responsible for creating the company messaging.
-Sales has traditionally been the closest to the prospect/customer.
+Sales have traditionally been the closest to the prospect/customer.
 However, even the sales team usually looks to marketing for company and product messaging.